 Frequency/severity methods, loss development methods, and Bornhuetter-Ferguson methods are used alone or in combination to set reserves for short-tail product lines such as personal accident.

-The decrease in overall incurred losses is driven primarily by a decrease seen in accident years 2018- 2019, with partial offsets seen in accident years 2017 and 2020.
+The decrease in overall incurred losses is driven primarily by a decrease seen in accident years 2018- 2021, with partial offsets seen in accident year 2020.

 Ireland Healthcare